harness/developer-hub/docs/cloud-cost-management/get-started/ccm-smp/1-smp-ccm-roadmap.md

 |Perspective Preferences| ✅ | ✅ | ✅ | ✅ |

 :::info
-On SMP, only four of the BI dashboards: AWS Cost, GCP Cost, Azure Cost and Cluster Cost are available.
+On SMP, only four of the BI dashboards: AWS Cost Dashboard, GCP Cost Dashboard, Azure Cost Dashboard and Cluster Cost Dashboard are available.
 :::

 ## Air-gapped environment